 Stick to fresh or frozen, and ditch the can.
 According to the Breast Cancer Fund, food packaging is the #1 source of BPA exposure.
 Instead of the eerily cylindrical can of cranberry sauce, whip up your own using fresh or frozen cranberries.
 You’ll be cutting calories and artificial ingredients too.
 If you buy frozen, be sure to microwave them in a glass bowl instead of plastic.

 Ditch the disposables.
-With a full house of rambunctious children, you may hesitate to use your fine chine and cloth napkins, but it can be a special experience the kids can enjoy.
+With a full house of rambunctious children, you may hesitate to use your fine china and cloth napkins, but it can be a special experience the kids can enjoy.
 It’s a perfect time to teach table manners, plus it keeps plastic silverware and napkins from ending up in the trash.
 Opt for washable, reusable cloth kitchen towels when it comes time for cleaning up.

 Get your booze from nearby.
 Many local wineries and breweries offer refillable glass bottles.
 It’s often less expensive than the grocery store, and makes a great conversation starter with friends and family who are curious about conscious consumerism!
 Since the bottles can be returned to the brewery, sterilized, and reused, it’s a greener solution than single-use packaging.
 Plus, you’ll bypass the BPA found in aluminum cans.